Interleukin 20 receptor, beta subunit: Link to Immune System and Disease

 IL20RB mRNA is present in some immune cells, including monocytes, natural killer cells, B-cells, T-cells, and some hematopoietic stem cells.
 It is known what role IL20RB plays in these cells.

-IL20RB is linked with atherosclerosis and gastrointestinal diseases, although its specific roles are unkown.
+IL20RB is linked with atherosclerosis and gastrointestinal diseases, although its specific roles are unknown.

 Glaucoma

 IL20RB mRNA is expressed in retinal ganglion cells and optic nerves in rats.
 Mutations in the IL20RB gene are associated with glaucoma.
-The specific links between IL20RB and glaucoma are unkown, but IL20RB does not have a causative effect on the disease, instead contributing to an increased risk of the disease along with other factors, such as intraocular pressure.
+The specific links between IL20RB and glaucoma are unknown, but IL20RB does not have a causative effect on the disease, instead contributing to an increased risk of the disease along with other factors, such as intraocular pressure.